aspnet/MicrosoftConfigurationBuilders/README.md

 is enabled - __but__ it can only draw on values that were hard-coded, or inserted into `appSettings` by config builders that execute before it in the builder chain.

 Although most initialization parameters can take advantage of this flexibility, it might not always make sense to apply this technique to all parameters.
-Of the base parameters defined for all key/value config builders, `mode` and `tokenPrefix` stand out as the two that *do not allow* reading from `appSettings`. *To make it easier to identify parameters that do allow appSettings substitution, in the definitions below of builders available in this project, such parameter names are preceded with an '@' symbol.
+Of the base parameters defined for all key/value config builders, `mode` and `tokenPrefix` stand out as the two that *do not allow* reading from `appSettings`.

 ## Config Builders In This Project
+*Note about following codeboxes: Parameters inside `[]`s are optional.
+Parameters grouped in `()`s are mutually exclusive.
+Parameters beginning with `@` allow appSettings substitution.
+The first line of parameters are common to all builders and optional.
+Their meaning and use are [documented above](#keyvalue-config-builders) and they are grouped on one line for brevity.
+Because different builders have a different default value for `optional`, this default is also specified in this first line summary of common attributes.*

 ### EnvironmentConfigBuilder
 ```xml